Bungie-net/api/README.md

 ## 2020-07-07 Update for Bungie Day 2020

-Includes the the 'SetTrackedState' API and the current season reward power cap.
+Includes changes for the 'SetTrackedState' API and the current season reward power cap.

 ## 2020-06-09 Update for Season of Arrivals